 - What counts in the 140 s.h. allowed before the surcharge applies?

-- Courses taken at ECU including repeated courses, failed courses, transfer credit hours, and grade replacements.
+- Courses taken at ECU including repeated courses, failed courses, transfer credit hours taken and accepted, and grade replacements.

 - Is there anything that doesn't count in the 140 s.h.-limit?

-- The following are excluded from the 140 s.h.-limit: AP and CLEP credit, credit by examination, institutional advanced placement credit, summer term credits, and credits earned through the degree-credit extension division at ECU or any UNC institution.
+- The following are excluded from the 140 s.h.-limit: AP and CLEP credit, credit by examination, institutional advanced placement credit, summer term credits either at ECU or a constituent institution, and credits earned through the degree-credit extension division at ECU or any UNC institution.

 - How will transfer credit affect the 140 s.h.-limit?

-- All transfer credits will count toward the 140 s.h.-limit except credit earned in summer school at ECU or at another UNC school.
+- All transfer credits will count toward the 140 s.h.-limit except credit earned in summer school at ECU or at another institution.

 - What if a student has over 140 s.h. but graduates in 4 years or less?